Workiva/react_testing_library/doc/migration_guides/from_over_react_test.md

    The goal here is to remove as much cruft from the existing test as possible.

    The test may have assertions or lines that aren't necessary for the actual use case being tested.
-In the case that there does seem to be multiple use cases being tested, for each use case, create a new test and move over any important logic for those tests into a new test body.
+In the case that there does seem to be multiple use cases being tested, for each use case, create a new test and move over any important logic for those tests into the new test body.
 That can be revisited after migrating the current test.

-   Depending on the test and your prefence, it may even be worth removing _relevant_ interaction or expectation statements.
+   Depending on the test and your preference, it may even be worth removing _relevant_ interaction or expectation statements.
 Add code comments outlining the steps that existed before, with any important details, instead of leaving code that may just get in your way.

    In the end, the test should feel like a clean (not blank) slate that is ready to be reworked to the match the new, implementation detail free, expectations.